 Single Family Homes (SFH)

-Single-family (detached) homes are a great option for those who seek a little more privacy.
-They offer a yard which is nice for children and your four-legged family members too!
-On the other hand, as the homeowner, you’ll be required to maintain the yard, which includes fences, landscaping, sprinkler systems and deck/patio upkeep if you have them.
-SFH also offer a bit more reliability in resell value compared to condominiums and townhouses.
+Single-family (detached) homes are a great option for many people and have long been the most popular type of housing in America.
+Single- family homes offer a yard for children and your four-legged family members!
+On the other hand, single-family homeowners need to maintain the entire home and yard, including landscaping, fences, sprinkler systems, roof and exterior, and the deck or patio.
+As an investment, single-family homes also offer a bit more reliability in resale value compared to condominiums and townhouses.

-Ultimately, choosing the right property type comes down to your lifestyle.
-Maybe you travel a lot for work; maintaining a single family home may not be for you.
-Perhaps you might like a condo or townhouse more where much of the maintenance is done by the association.
-If you have a family and need multiple bedrooms and a yard for playing, a single family home will probably be your best option.
+Ultimately, choosing the right property type comes down to your desired lifestyle.
+If you have a family and need multiple bedrooms and a yard for playing, a single-family home will probably be your best option.
+If you travel a lot for work or vacation, or simply want to minimize the hassles and costs of maintenance, a single-family home may not be for you.
+You might like a condo or townhouse more where much of the maintenance is done by the association.
 Whatever you choose, be sure you have everything ready to go when you want to make a purchase because houses are selling fast.
 Even if you haven’t yet worked out which property type you want, we can help you prepare so that you’re ready when you find your new home.